 Bodoni’s market, however, was not readers.
 His business was grand luxe interior decoration for the very rich—who were, preferably, also very noble.
 Bodoni was highly elated about a friendly letter he received from the great Benjamin Franklin.
 One wonders if he would have been quite so enthusiastic if he hadn’t somehow formed the idea that Franklin was President of the United States.

 Much more in the same vein can be found in the chapter on Bodoni in volume 2 of Updike’s Printing Types: Their History, Forms, and Use, especially on pages 173–75.
 Updike, too, praises the beauty of Bodoni’s books, though saying that Bodoni’s earlier and less typical work was better even in this regard.
 Updike sums up by citing another contemporary authority who designed typefaces similar to Bodoni’s: “Didot, who published much better editions, but did not print so well, justly enough said that Bodoni’s books would figure on the shelves of collectors, but not in the libraries of savants—adding, ‘Comme littérateur je condamne ses éditions, comme typographe je les admire.’”
 It was not only savants, however, who would have been offended by Bodoni’s typical productions.
-Horace Walpole, antiquarian, connoisseur, and author, wrote one of the first gothic novels, The Castle of Otranto, of which Bodoni printed an edition.
+Horace Walpole, antiquarian, connoisseur, author, and amateur printer, wrote one of the first gothic novels, The Castle of Otranto, of which Bodoni printed an edition.
 Updike cites the following, from one of Walpole’s letters: “I am glad you did not get a Parmesan Otranto.
 A copy is come so full of faults that it is not fit to be sold here.”

 Because of their extreme design, Bodoni’s types required laborious and expensive printing to make them readable.
 To make them beautiful, they had, in addition, to be set at larger sizes than are normal for text settings, with more leading than would be required even by normal faces in these large sizes, and with more visual space between letters than normal text faces.
 The extra size, lead, and spacing took up more space, more paper, and more press time for more pages, and made the books even more expensive—and bulkier.
 Thus they were never good models for non-luxury printing or for books meant to be read.
 Didot’s books, printed in similar faces but not nearly as well printed or as lavishly spaced, found buyers among readers because the important house of Didot had previously established, and continued to maintain, a high reputation for editorial quality.
 If you wanted an important new book, or the best edition of an older book, you may have had to buy the Didot edition even if you didn’t like the type.
 This helped establish the fashion for such faces—for a time.